HarrisBrainLab/lm4hz/README.md

 ## Running the script

-This code will read in an excel file with the data headings of vendor, site, subj, Gender, Age, GM_fraction.
+This code will read in an excel file (.xlsx) with the data headings of vendor, site, subj, Gender, Age, GM_fraction.
 Specify the name of your metabolite column on line 17.

 The original excel file was generated using data from the BigGABA repository which can be found at https://www.nitrc.org/projects/biggaba/